exasol/public-knowledgebase/Connect-with-Exasol/how-to-collect-pyexasol-debug-logs.md

 * Exasol database version.
 * Operating system of the client machine.
 * Approximate time when the issue was reproduced.
-* Session ID, if the script connected successfully.
+* Session ID, if available.
 * The error message or stack trace from the application.

 ## Additional Notes